IsaacRajaT/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 **RESULTS**

-Thus, implemented  SISO Shift Register using verilog and validated their functionality using their functional tables.
+RTL Logic for SISO Shift Register: The schematic confirms the proper interconnection of flip-flops.
+Timing Diagram: Demonstrates the correct shifting of bits through the flip-flops on clock pulses.
+The SISO shift register is implemented successfully, and its functionality matches the expected behavior from the functional table.